March 26, 2014

-Southern Methodist University’s upcoming fall 2014 graduate degree program in data center engineering is clear indication of the need for trained data center professionals in the marketplace.
-According to the U.S. Department of Labor statistics, the data center operations workforce tops 4 million people today and is expected to grow to more than two million by 2018.
+Southern Methodist University’s upcoming fall 2014 graduate degree program in data center engineering is a clear indication of the need for trained data center professionals in the marketplace.
+According to the U.S. Department of Labor Statistics, the data center operations workforce tops 4 million people today and is expected to grow to more than two million by 2018.
 But how many of them are formally trained in data center operations best practices?
-While traditionally data centers have been run by IT staff, they have now evolved to a point where they require specialization in functional areas such as: facilities, infrastructure and subsystems; data center systems engineering and analytics, and; computer networks, virtualization, security and cloud computing.
+While traditionally data centers have been run by IT staff, they have now evolved to a point where they require specialization in functional areas such as facilities, infrastructure, and subsystems; data center systems engineering and analytics, and; computer networks, virtualization, security, and cloud computing.

-According to Marc Christensen, Dean of the Lyle School at SMU: “Our society has become intimately linked to a variety of digital networks including social media, search engines, e-commerce, gaming and big data.
-Data center design is a fascinating challenge due to the millions of dollars lost per second of outage.
-The proper management and design of these datacenters require a diverse combination of highly specialized skills, and SMU Lyle is uniquely positioned to offer a degree that will connect all the needed technical disciplines.”
+According to Marc Christensen, Dean of the Lyle School at SMU: “Our society has become intimately linked to a variety of digital networks including social media, search engines, e-commerce, gaming, and big data.
+Data center design is a fascinating challenge due to the millions of dollars lost per second of an outage.
+The proper management and design of these data centers require a diverse combination of highly specialized skills, and SMU Lyle is uniquely positioned to offer a degree that will connect all the needed technical disciplines.”